 Affordability

-In the June quarter 2024:
+In the September quarter 2025:

-- housing affordability in the NT has improved.
+- housing affordability in the NT improved.

-- NT recorded the lowest proportion of income required to meet loan repayments of all jurisdictions.
+- NT recorded the second lowest proportion of income required to meet loan repayments of all jurisdictions.

-- the proportion of median weekly family income required to meet median rent increased by 0.2 ppt to 25.0%.
+- the proportion of median weekly family income required to meet median rent increased by 0.2 ppt to 25.4%.

 Dwelling supply